septemhill/KernelMakefileSample/README.md

 make clean
 ```

-Install your modules to specify location
+Install your modules to specified location

 ```
 make install